PSU-ICDS/icds_docs/docs/accounts/paid-resources.md

 # Paid resources

-All users are automatically provided a fixed number of [READ credits](read-credits.md) each month.
+All users are automatically provided a fixed number of [free credits](read-credits.md) each month.
 Beyond this level, ICDS offers paid compute in the form of credits and allocations.

 All users are also provided some file storage space in `work` and `home`.